iotivity/iotivity-lite/swig/README.md

  - click `Next>` button
  - click the `Browse..` button next to the `Select root directory:` text box
  - browse to the `<iotivity-lite>\swig` directory click `OK`
- - make sure the checkbox for the three projects is checked.
+ - make sure the checkbox for the desired projects is checked.
 Click `Finish`

 Copy the `iotivity-lite-jni` shared object file into the `<iotivity-lite>/swig/iotivity-lite-eclipse-project/libs` directory.
-The eclipse has been setup to search for the library in that location.
+The eclipse projects have been setup to search for the library in that location.

 Run the unit tests by right clicking on `iotivity-lite` project select `Run As -> JUnit Test`.
 Selecting `Run As -> Java Application` will run the command line version of the unit tests.